 When corrosion takes place almost uniformly on an aluminium product surface, it is uniform or general corrosion.

 This type of corrosion can happen with products constantly exposed to a highly acidic or alkaline medium.
 It may also occur in the presence of high electrochemical potential while the product is in an electrolyte.
-A typical example is rusting of an aluminium plate in acidic solution.
+A typical example is rusting of an aluminium plate in an acidic solution.

 Uniform corrosion is the result of the continuous shifting of anode and cathode regions in contact with the electrolyte which manifests as a uniform corrosive attack on the surface.